SuperHouse/IOTAP/README.md

 Credits
 -------
  * Jonathan Oxer <jon@oxer.com.au>
+ * Tony Smith
+ * All the folks watching and commenting on the streams!

 License
 -------
-Copyright 2020-2021 SuperHouse Automation Pty Ltd  www.superhouse.tv
+Copyright 2020-2022 SuperHouse Automation Pty Ltd  www.superhouse.tv

 The hardware portion of this project is licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
 The "license" folder within this